 This section describes the major configuration points for deployment.
 See System Configuration for additional details.

 - The database connection and JMS broker are defined using JNDI.
-For examples, see the context.xml files in the tomcat directory of extensions web app modules.
+For examples, see the pusher-package/the-pusher/templates/tomcat-<database>-context.xml files in the devops project.

 - The Commerce Database JDBC data source is defined by the jdbc/epjndi JNDI resource